elchris/data-importer/README.md

 ### Install Box on Your System

-"Box" will generate the "phar" archive of your work
+"Box" will generate the "phar" archive of your work based on ./box.json

 - Follow these instructions:
   - https://github.com/box-project/box/blob/main/doc/installation.md
+    - Mac Users: the HomeBrew route works very well.

 ### Run Composer install